 Sometimes you may also want to stretch out your texture to see growth progression as a reward for all the hard work you’ve put in.
 Luckily, there are several ways to make this wish a reality.
 Even better, there are plenty of stretching methods that can be done without the damage of heat.

-Ahead, 9 ways to safely stretch your natural hair without heat.
+Ahead, see nine ways to safely stretch your natural hair without heat.

 Possibly the easiest way to stretch out your natural hair is with the comb (or brush) you already have in your home.
 Alternatively, you can also use your fingers to gently comb through your tresses if that’s what you prefer.

-The more you comb your tresses, the more it will be stretched.
+The more you comb your hair, the more it will be stretched.
 Fewer strokes will allow at least a part of your natural texture to show through.

 Try the Pineapple Method